Rabbit Lake mine

-Rabbit Lake is the second largest uranium milling facility in the western world, and is the longest operating uranium production facility in Saskatchewan.
+Rabbit Lake is the second largest uranium milling facility in the western world, and is the longest-operating uranium production facility in Saskatchewan.
 The facility is located approximately 800 km north of Saskatoon, Saskatchewan, on the northeast edge of the uranium rich Athabasca Basin.
-The closest community is Wollaston Lake, about 40 kilometers by lake or air.
-Rabbit Lake was the first Canadian mine to offer a seven-days-in/seven-days-out commuter system of staffing.
+The closest community is Wollaston Lake, about 40 kilometres by lake or air.
+Rabbit Lake was the first Canadian mine to offer a seven-days-in / seven-days-out commuter system of staffing.

 Access is provided by Highway 905.
 Production at Rabbit Lake was suspended in April 2016.

 Operations

 The Rabbit Lake deposit was discovered in 1968 and production started in 1975 using open-pit mining methods.
 The Rabbit Lake pit was mined out in 1984.
 Exploration resulted in the discovery of additional deposits in the area.

 The Eagle Point deposit is being mined using underground mining methods.
 Between 1975 and 2011, Rabbit Lake has produced 186.3 million pounds U3O8.
 Recent exploration drilling has extended mine life to 2017.

 When the current refurbishments are complete, Rabbit Lake Mill will be positioned to undertake toll milling for future uranium mines in the area.
 Since an agreement was signed between AREVA and Cameco in late 2011, Rabbit Lake is no longer planned to process Cigar Lake Mine ore when it begins production in 2013, the McClean Lake mill will process all of the ore from that mine.